sendbird/sendbird-platform-sdk-java/docs/ApplicationApi.md

 <a name="updateHmsPushConfigurationById"></a>
 # **updateHmsPushConfigurationById**
-> UpdateHmsPushConfigurationByIdResponse updateHmsPushConfigurationById(providerId, apiToken, updateHmsPushConfigurationByIdData)
+> UpdateHmsPushConfigurationByIdResponse updateHmsPushConfigurationById(apiToken, providerId, updateHmsPushConfigurationByIdData)

 Update an HMS push configuration